1BobC/rockPaperScissors/README.md

 "Add form to insert radius ninja 2 excercise"
 "Add form to insert width and height to MDN Ubung 1" "Add animated counter to MDN Ubng 2 counter"
+"Add cheer word to DOM to MDN Ubung 3, add message and outer variable to DOM to javascriptinfo Functions Ubung 2 and 3"